python/typing/docs/source/generics.rst

    def last(seq: Sequence[T]) -> T:
        return seq[-1]

-Variables should not have a type variable in its type unless the type variable is bound by a containing generic class, generic function or generic alias.
+Variables should not have a type variable in their type unless the type variable is bound by a containing generic class, generic function or generic alias.

 .. _generic-methods-and-generic-self: